 Interestingly, this is the most personalized approach you would find on the side.
 If you don’t like to study in a group and would like one-on-one tutoring with an expert, this is the best option.

 It shouldn’t be mistaken for the self-paced method because it is different, although these topics would be taught to you at the most convenient pace.

-After all, an expert would handle the tuition, not you alone, unlike the self-paced course.
+After all, an expert would handle the tuition, not you alone, unlike the self-paced online course now.

 This particular one is charged per hour and is not compulsory to be paid upfront.
 There are two types of this plan:

 - LSAT Comprehensive deals with a general explanation of every module of the LSAT exam.
 It costs $167/hr and should last for 24 hours.

 - LSAT-targeted only deals with specific problem areas a student is likely to face during the exam.
 It costs $180/hour and should last for about 10 hours.

 Thankfully, you have the option of personally booking your tutors yourself.

 Just select the “Book Star Tutor Now” option, and you will be redirected to a page where you can view a list of the top tutors available and pick your most suitable option.

 |Self-Paced||● Over 150 hours of recorded video lessons and additional online content